K-dash/st-error-boundary/README.md

 A minimal, type-safe error boundary library for Streamlit applications with pluggable hooks and safe fallback UI.

+## Motivation

+Streamlit excels at PoC speed, but bridging the gap to commercial quality requires addressing robustness and security.
+One critical challenge is preventing sensitive data leakage through unhandled exception tracebacks.
+This library provides the **last line of defense** exception handling pattern, extracted from production use at [Recustomer](https://www.recustomer.jp/), where it has been running incident-free since launch.
+By open-sourcing this pattern, we aim to help others facing the same challenge of building commercial-grade Streamlit applications without sacrificing development speed.

+For the full architectural context, see the [PyConJP 2025 presentation](https://speakerdeck.com/kdash/streamlit-hashe-nei-turudakeziyanai-poc-nosu-sadeshi-xian-surushang-yong-pin-zhi-nofen-xi-saas-akitekutiya).

 ## Features

 - **Minimal API**: Just two required arguments (`on_error` and `fallback`)